x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/message-size-limits.md

 ### Organizational limits
 <a name="Organizational"> </a>

-Organizational limits apply to all Exchange 2016 servers, Exchange 2013 Mailbox servers, and Exchange 2010 Hub Transport servers that exist in your organization.
+Organizational limits apply to all Exchange 2019 servers, Exchange 2016 servers, Exchange 2013 Mailbox servers, and Exchange 2010 Hub Transport servers that exist in your organization.
 On Edge Transport servers, any organizational limits that you configure are applied to the local server.

 |**Size limit**|**Default value**|**EAC configuration**|**Exchange Management Shell configuration**|
 |:-----|:-----|:-----|:-----|